|Course Title||AS/A Level English Literature|

 The AS is assessed by two summer exams, each worth 50%.
 The full A Level is assessed by two exams worth 40% each and also a coursework project worth 20%.

-We plan a variety of cultural visits related to the course, including the opportunity to visit New York City in the second year.
-Guest speakers and lecturers may also feature.
+We plan a variety of cultural visits related to the course, guest speakers and lecturers may also feature.
 A range of enrichment activities are available at college and the A Level Study Programme team will provide you with opportunities to do activities that contribute to your wider growth and development.
 In many cases tutors will support your academic studies by allowing you to explore things that are related to the subject areas that you are interested in.